nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_routing.md

 # Queue routing rules **(FREE SELF)**

+When the number of Sidekiq jobs increases to a certain scale, the system faces some scalability issues.
+One of them is the length of the queue tends to get longer.
+High-urgency jobs have to wait longer until other less urgent jobs finish.
+This head-of-line blocking situation may eventually affect the responsiveness of the system, especially critical actions.
+In another scenario, the performances of some jobs are degraded due to other CPU-intensive jobs (computing or rendering ones) in the same machine.

+To encounter the aforementioned issues, one effective solution is to split Sidekiq jobs into different queues and assign machines handling each queue exclusively.
+For example, all CPU-intensive jobs are routed to `cpu-bound` queue and handled by a fleet of AWS CPU optimized instances.
+The queue topology differs between companies depending on the workloads and usage patterns.
+Therefore, GitLab supports a flexible mechanism for the administrator to route the jobs based on their characteristics.

-Opposed to [Queue selector](extra_sidekiq_processes.md#queue-selector), which allows watching a set of workers or queues when starting a Sidekiq cluster, GitLab also supports routing a job from a worker to a desirable queue before it is scheduled.
+Opposed to [Queue selector](extra_sidekiq_processes.md#queue-selector), which allows watching a set of workers or queues when starting a Sidekiq cluster, GitLab also supports routing a job from a worker to the desired queue before it is scheduled.
 Sidekiq clients try to match a job against a configured list of routing rules.
 Rules are evaluated from first to last, and as soon as we find a match for a given worker we stop processing for that worker (first match wins).
-If the worker doesn't match any rule, it falls back the queue name generated from the worker name.
+If the worker doesn't match any rule, it falls back to the queue name generated from the worker name.

-By default, the routing rules are not configured (or denoted with an empty array), all the jobs are routed to the queue generated form the worker name.
+By default, the routing rules are not configured (or denoted with an empty array), all the jobs are routed to the queue generated from the worker name.

 ## Example configuration